Welcome to Birch class' webpage

 Maths

-We began by recapping our 2, 5 and 10 times tables before moving onto our 3, 4 and 8s.
+We will begin by recapping our 2, 5 and 10 times tables before moving onto our 3, 4 and 8s.
 These are the times tables year 3 children should be secure in by the end of year 3.
 You can support your child by using timestable rockstars three times a week for ten minutes each.

 Talk for Reading

 We use the scheme Talk for Reading for our reading and comprehension.
-During Autumn Term 1, we start our year by exploring the picture book Window by Jeannie Baker.
+During Autumn Term 1, we will start our year by exploring the picture book Window by Jeannie Baker.
 This book took the children on a journey through a suburb of Sydney, exploring the theme of environmentalism.

 Topic